IsfandKhan/ng-calender/README.md

 # NgCalenderApp

 This app uses in memory db for creating, deleting and editing and getting calendar events.
-For simplicity only 1 hr events can be created
+Live version of this app can be access on [Netlify](https://ng-cal.netlify.app)
 # Dev Dependencies

 **ANGULAR: v18.1.1**